-We focused on the Group's annual testing of Goodwill for impairment as a key audit matter due to the size of the balance, being 30% of total assets.
-We focused on the significant forward-looking assumptions the Group applied in their value in use models for the SCEE, Heyday, Trivantage segments, including:
+We focused on the Group's annual testing of Goodwill for impairment as a key audit matter due to the size of the balance, being 32% of total assets.
+We focused on the significant forward-looking assumptions the Group applied in their value in use models for the SCEE Electrical, Heyday and Trivantage cash generating units (CGUs), including:

-- The valuation models are sensitive to changes in forecast revenues and margins which could reduce or remove available headroom, and increases the possibility of goodwill being impaired.
-This drives additional audit effort specific to their feasibility within the Group's strategy; and - Discount rates these are complicated in nature and vary according to the conditions and environment the specific segments are subject to from time to time.
-The Group's modelling is sensitive to changes in the discount rate.
-We involve our valuation specialists with the assessment.
+The valuation models are sensitive to changes in forecast revenues and margins which could reduce or remove available headroom, and increases the possibility of goodwill being impaired.
+This drives additional audit effort specific to their feasibility within the Group's strategy; and